nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 ## Custom operator

 If Lighthouse's default `SQLOperator` does not fit your use case, you can register a custom operator class.
-This may be necessary if your database uses different SQL operators then Lighthouse's default or you want to extend/restrict the allowed operators.
+This may be necessary if your database uses different SQL operators then Lighthouse's default, or you want to extend/restrict the allowed operators.

 First create a class that implements `\Nuwave\Lighthouse\WhereConditions\Operator`.
 For example: